GitHubChuanYu/Project1_FindingLaneLines/writeup.md

 ### 2. Shortcomings

-One potential shortcoming would be the region_of_interest to mask the edged image is fixed, so it is not adaptive to the image
-It would be better to make the region_of_interest adaptive to the input image
+One potential shortcoming would be the region_of_interest to mask the edged image is fixed, so it is not adaptive to the image, it would be better to make the region_of_interest adaptive to the input image

-Another shortcoming could be the results of finding lane lines are very sensitive to tuning parameters in functions like `canny` and `hough_lines`
-It would be better to make the lane detection results of different images more robust without too much tuning effort
+Another shortcoming could be the results of finding lane lines are very sensitive to tuning parameters in functions like `canny` and `hough_lines`, it would be better to make the lane detection results of different images more robust without too much tuning effort

 ### 3. Possible improvements